CraftAcademyLabs/ca_course/library_challenge/important_topics.md

   :available: true
   :return_date:
 ```

-Now, this can be parsed to a collection.
-Open Irb.
+### Reading a YML file
+The YML file can be parsed as an object and stored in a variable.
+Let's try that and call the variable `collection`.
+Open IRB.

 ```bash
 $ irb